 The third woman’s choices have now been limited because she has been found to be positive for group B strep.
 This was the result of her urine being screened for this without her specific knowledge that this was one of the things that it was being tested for.
 She “thought the sample was being tested for protein and glucose like at other antenatal visits”.
 She is adamant, having read widely on this topic, that she would not have consented to testing for GBS had she been asked.

-I distinctly remember that one of the very first chapters of the very thick Effective Care in Pregnancy and Childbirth tomes that had just been published as I was beginning midwifery was about systems of risk assessment (Alexander and Kierse 1989).
-Reading this chapter was a real eye-opener for me, as it caused me to understand that there was little evidence underpinning much of what I was being taught to do on a daily basis, and (even more importantly) that the act of assessing risk itself was an intervention which (oh, the irony) carried risks.
+I distinctly remember one of the very first chapters of the very thick Effective Care in Pregnancy and Childbirth tomes that had just been published as I was beginning midwifery.
+It was about systems of risk assessment (Alexander and Kierse 1989).
+Reading this chapter was a real eye-opener for me.
+It helped me understand that there was little evidence underpinning much of what I was being taught to do on a daily basis.
+Even more importantly, I learned that the act of assessing risk itself was an intervention which (oh, the irony) carried risks.

 If only risk assessment did come with a risk warning…

 We create safe spaces for midwives, students and birth folk to get updated on the evidence, think critically about what’s happening in practice, re-imagine better approaches and consider other ways of knowing.
 We invite you to take a look at our online courses and see Sara’s upcoming live events page too 🙂